tommythorsen/webpayments-demo/proposals/Recommended Payment Apps.md

 ![Wireframe showing a browser opened at the merchant's web site](recommended1.png)

-Being in dire need of more stuff, the user clicks the "buy" button, triggering the following javascript code:
+Being in dire need of more stuff, the user clicks the "Buy all of the stuff" button, triggering the following javascript code:

 ```javascript
 var methodData = [